coreos/fedora-coreos-pipeline/HACKING.md

 1. the Jenkins controller imagestream,
 2. the Jenkins agent imagestream,
+3. the Jenkins agent BuildConfig (if a root CA cert was provided),
-3. the coreos-assembler imagestream, and
+4. the coreos-assembler imagestream, and
-4. the pipeline-config configmap.
+5. the pipeline-config configmap.

 We can now start a build of the Jenkins controller: